 The Selection Process and Debate Behind Choosing the National Bird

 The decision to select the bald eagle as the national bird of the United States was not made lightly.
 It followed a thorough and thoughtful selection process which involved discussions, debates, and considerations of alternative choices.
-Many other birds were proposed, but ultimately, the bald eagle emerged as the symbol that best embodied the ideals and values of the nation.
+Many other were proposed, but ultimately, the bald eagle emerged as the symbol that best embodied the ideals and values of the nation.

 Description and Symbolism of the Chosen National Bird